schase15/schase15.github.io/_posts/2020-07-31-KNN_Algorithm.md

 *By Steven Chase*

 As a beginner Data Scientist or as an outsider looking in, Machine Learning can seem like a mystical arena.
 Terms like KNN, XGBoost, DBSCAN Clustering and Random Forest are enough to intimidate beginners from even peaking under the hood.
 But why do you even need to look under the hood?
-You don't need to know exactly what they do as long as you know how to use them, right?
+You don't need to know exactly what these models do as long as you know how to use them, right?
 These models are magical black boxes anyhow.
 You simply put in the data that you have, and poof, the black box predicts the unknown.
 However, I am here to pop the hood and explain how at least one of these, K Nearest Neighbors, black boxes work.
-Because at the end of the day, an informed operator of these models will produce more informed and subsequently far superior predictions.
+Because at the end of the day, a knowledgeable operator of these models will produce more informed and subsequently far superior predictions.

 ## K Nearest Neighbors

 K Nearest Neighbors (KNN) is a supervised machine learning algorithm.
 While it is most commonly used for classification, KNN can also be used for regression problems.
 The basic intuition behind KNN can be understood by looking at its name, K Nearest Neighbors.
 While trying to decide how to classify an observation, the KNN model will look for the most similar (nearest neighbor) observations in the training dataset.
 The K is just an input from the user that tells the model how many nearest neighbors to look for.
 For example, let's say you have a car in a garage.
 I have to guess whether it is a truck, SUV or sedan.
 You won't tell me which type it is, but I can ask you to point out the five (my k value) most similar (nearest neighbors) cars in the adjacent parking lot.
 Based on the types of cars you tell me are the most similar, I can make an educated guess as to the type of car in the garage.
 If four of the similar cars you choose are sedans and one is an SUV, I would predict that the car in the garage is a sedan.
-This is all there is to KNN.
+This is exactly how a KNN model works.

 Now that you have a grasp of the concept, let's dive into the algorithm and the mathematics that make this concept work.